Costco Water Damage

 May 28, 2025

 The news story has sent hundred of thousands of people to my website over the past week.
 It's being rerun worldwide.
-Larger story coming soon.
+A large national media outlet has reached out and wants to do a deep dive into this and other related cases.
+Hopefully we can shine some light onto how these large companies intentionally underinsure and screw their customers.

 I've received messages from 31 people who have or have had issues with Costco and RXO - and there is a pattern here.
 It seems that waiting the customer out until they're desperate for any money at all is one tactic.
 Also I'm noticing a pattern of Costco using uninsured or underinsured contractors through their third parties.
 They are clearly aware of it but have not prevented it - risking their members homes in exchange for profit.